cinAkio/Steam-Big-Picture-Optimizer/README.md

 # Steam-Big-Picture-Performance-Optimizer
+How to Download ?
+Click on "Releases" on the right side ---->

 Optimizes Windows 10/11 to be more lightweight for gaming.
 This script will stop multiple Windows services to make Windows more lightweight.
 Saving up CPU and RAM reccources.